mcc1461/mcfolio/MusCo-Info.md

 Attention!:
 `form.setFieldsValue(portfolioData.intro`
-`This will not get the initial values without `
+`This will not get the initial values without`

+Importing favicon should be like this not to have css access problem...
+`<link rel="icon" href="%PUBLIC_URL%/assets/favicon.png"/>`